- It is long term

 Turbine Delivery Information

-On Monday the 7th of January we expect to commence turbine component deliveries, which will run through to the beginning of June 2019.
+On Monday the 7th of January we commenced turbine component deliveries.
 There will be one delivery per day from Ellesmere Port to site, made under police escort typically at 9.30am, Monday – Friday.
 The delivery of components will be subject to the availability of police escorts and prevailing traffic conditions.
 You can register for free text delivery alerts, simply by texting the word CLOCAENOG to 88882.

 - Exit Ellesmere Port onto M53 eastbound